How to fix 'checking APFS fsroot tree stuck' error on macOS Catalina/Mojave/High Sierra?

 Warning: Reformatting will erase all your data on this drive, so please make sure that you have a copy of your important data backup before reformatting.

-If you have no backup of this drive and you want to lose these important files, you still can recover your inaccessible data from the APFS drive with iBoysoft Mac Data Recovery, and then fix this "checking APFS fsroot tree stuck" error by reformatting.
+If you have no backup of this drive and you want to lose these important files, you still can recover your inaccessible data from the APFS drive with iBoysoft Data Recovery for Mac, and then fix this "checking APFS fsroot tree stuck" error by reformatting.

 Step 1:Recover lost data from the inaccessible APFS drive

-1. Download and launch iBoysoft Mac Data Recovery on your Mac computer.
+1. Download and launch iBoysoft Data Recovery for Mac on your Mac computer.

 2. Select the inaccessible APFS drive in the drive list and click on the "Next" button to start scanning for your data on this drive.